Attention, the Kids Are Watching: Plot

 In a small town by the sea, a group of siblings aged 5 to 13 - Marlene, Dimitri, Marc (known as Boule) and Laetitia - spend most of their days watching television shows while under care of a Spanish nanny, who they call "Avocados", and dislike.

 One day they all go to the beach.
 The nanny falls asleep on a rubber raft while sunbathing on the sand.
 For a joke, they put her out to sea.
 She panics when she wakes up and ends up drowning.
-The kids do try to save her, but when they fail they decide to not to report it and use the opportunity to live as they wish.
+The kids do try to save her, but when they fail they decide not to report it and use the opportunity to live as they wish.

 A man arrives who saw the nanny drown.
 He blackmails the children.
 They decide to kill him.